cultivarium/MicrobeMod/README.md

 Often, MicrobeMod is robust to the exact parameters used, and the same motifs are returned regardless of these settings.
 However, there may be tricky motifs or edge cases in which it is valuable to re-run with tweaking these settings:

-1. `--min_coverage 10`: this is a stranded coverage.
+1. `--min_strand_coverage 10`: this is a stranded coverage.
 So if your genome coverage is 20x, then on average each strand will have 10x coverage.
 This number should be considerably lower than your actual coverage.
-If your coverage is as low as 10x, then consider setting this value to `--min_coverage 3`.
+If your coverage is as low as 10x, then consider setting this value to `--min_strand_coverage 3`.
 I would not recommend much lower than that.
 You can determine your mean depth of coverage with `samtools coverage LIBRARY_NAME.mapped.bam`.
 2. `--methylation_confidence_threshold 0.66` - this is the confidence threshold that Modkit will use to decide if an **individual read** is methylated.
 3. `--percent_methylation_cutoff 0.66` - this is the percentage of reads mapping to a site that have to be called as methylated to consider that site as methylated.
 Consider increasing for more stringent motif calling.
 4. `--percent_cutoff_streme 0.9` - this is the percentage of reads mapping to a site that have to be called as methylated to pass that site to motif calling.
 Consider decreasing for broader motif calling.